BraviNoname/Bravi/BossDisplayFixes/README.md

 - Extra Kutaka's spell bg appears the same way as in stage 3.

-- Spellcard portraits have been sized down so that they don't look too big, and Keiki's has its position changed during its animation.
+- Spellcard portraits of all bosses but Keiki's and Saki's have been sized down so that they don't look too big, and Keiki's has its position changed during its animation.

 - Keiki's spellcard background appears with a fade-in effect instead of instantaneously.